jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 #### Microsoft Internet Explorer® 6.0 or later.

+{% include note.html content="Sign up and Sign in to Spotlight Cloud does not support Internet Explorer 9.0." %}

 #### Microsoft Data Access Components (MDAC)
 MDAC includes the ODBC and other components that enable a connection to be established to a SQL Server database.
 The database may be local or remote.
 Your client machine must have MDAC 2.7 (or later) installed.